 They are seen as rich and successful in this economy, but they are not wealthy.
 The richest people can be the poorest when they need their incomes to keep up with their lifestyle.

 Bear in mind that just because someone has a lot of money, it doesn’t guarantee that they will become wealthy.

 Being wealthy is measured by how many assets someone has often shown in a net worth number.

 As Robert Kiyosaki stated in Rich Dad Poor Dad, assets are things that put money in your pocket.
-You are building and buying assets to make money for yourself.
-It’s essentially creating your own money-making machine, where you invest money in it, and money comes out at the other side.
+You are building and buying assets to sustain old money or make new money for yourself.
+It’s essentially creating your own money-making machine, where you invest money in it, and money comes out on the other side.

 If someone is wealthy, they aren’t always displaying it by buying expensive cars and fancy vacations.
 Some people are rich and wealthy, people who get so much more money in than that is going out that they are building wealth and spending a lot.